 Structure: Routines help to make events predictable and feel more secure.
-Having a set wake up time, bedtime and scheduling the last few days before school starts can ease children (and parents) back into the swing of the school year.
+Having a set wake-up time, and bedtime and scheduling the last few days before school starts can ease children (and parents) back into the swing of the school year.
 Fill in the blanks by giving updates on where you are in your schedule for the day.
-Meal times are a natural, built in opportunity to check in about what you’ve done and what will come next.
+Meal times are a natural, built-in opportunity to check in about what you’ve done and what will come next.

 Expectations: Help your child set positive expectations anticipating the event.
 Plan what kind of new and fun times are ahead with their new teacher or schoolmates.
 Also set expectations for their behavior, such as: “Listen to your teachers, work hard on your school work and have fun at recess.”
 Keep it simple and keep it upbeat.

 Modeling: Roz on Monster’s Inc. says your children are “always watching, always!”
 Children will emulate what you do, so practice what you preach.
 If you expect them to speak nicely you must speak nicely.
 If you have a child who comes home from school complaining about how much they hate school, listen to how you and other adults in their lives talk about work.
 Are you excited about going every morning?
 Are you talking about how great your job is?
 Are you modeling positive routines in your home life?
 School is your child’s “job.”
 Encourage them to enjoy it.

 STEM is the foundation to help your child “bloom.”
 Most school-time jitters can be addressed through these four steps.
 If your child is really resistant displaying outright refusal, emotional meltdowns lasting all day at school, self-harming behaviors, or other actions which are out of the ordinary for your child, you may want to consider seeking professional help from a trained counselor.

 - Deep breaths: Slow, deep, belly breaths.
 There are many fun engaging examples on YouTube and other websites.